 8. WARNING: As a nature preserve, Muir Valley has wildlife, including, but not limited to: poisonous insects, such as the northern millipede; venomous snakes, such as copperheads and rattlesnakes; and poisonous plants, such as poison ivy and pokeweed.

-If you have any suggestions or questions or wish to report any problems, please feel free to contact the Chair or Vice Chair of the Muir Valley organization by email: firstname.lastname@example.org or email@example.com.
+If you have any suggestions or questions or wish to report any problems, please feel free to contact the Property Manager (Erik Kloeker) or the Chair of the Muir Valley organization by email: email@example.com or firstname.lastname@example.org.

 (Last updated March 21, 2017)

 Willful disregard of any of the following rules may result in your loss of any privilege to visit Muir Valley.

 1. Muir Valley is a privately owned and operated nonprofit Nature Preserve and Rock Climbing Arena.
 If you need to reach the management for questions,notifications,s or special permissions, you can do so by emailing the the Chair or Vice Chair of the Muir Valley organization: email@example.com or firstname.lastname@example.org.